What Are The Regional Specialties In The World Of Tea?

 Lastly, Pu-erh tea, originally from the Yunnan province, is a fermented tea that gains enhanced flavors and complexity over time.
 It can be aged for several years, resulting in a smooth and earthy taste.
 Pu-erh tea is available in two forms: raw (sheng) and cooked (shou).
 It is often enjoyed for its potential health benefits and is regarded as a prized collector’s item.

-See also How Do I Identify High-quality Specialty Tea?
+See also How Can I Enhance The Aroma And Taste Of Specialty Tea?

 Japan